-For more information about running SQL Server in Windows Azure virtual machines, see Provision a SQL Server virtual machine in the Azure Portal and Migrate a SQL Server database to SQL Server in an Azure VM.
+For more information about running SQL Server in Azure virtual machines, see Getting Ready to Migrate to SQL Server in Azure Virtual Machines.

 On computers running Windows Server operating systems, you must use the following configuration settings to run this wizard: